-Despite being the United States’ most arid region, the US Southwest – Arizona, California, Colorado, Nevada, New Mexico, and Utah – is one of the most productive agricultural regions in the world.
-Yet nearly 75% of total cropland in the region, and an even higher percentage of total agricultural productivity, depends on supplemental irrigation.
-Meanwhile, climate change and increased water demand are putting pressure on the region’s limited water supplies and raising concerns about the viability of agriculture in the region.
+Despite being the United States’ most arid region, the U.S. Southwest – Arizona, California, Colorado, Nevada, New Mexico, and Utah – is one of the most productive agricultural regions in the world.
+Yet the region’s crops depend heavily on supplemental irrigation, and climate change and increased water demand are putting pressure on the region’s limited water supplies, raising concerns about the viability of agriculture in the U.S. Southwest.

 This report, prepared in coordination with the Organisation for Economic Co-operation and Development (OECD), is a case study of the potential impacts of future water risks on agriculture in the U.S. Southwest by mid-century.

 Droughts have a wide range of economic, social, and environmental costs.
 When less water is available in rivers or stored in reservoirs, less hydroelectricity is generated.
 Hydroelectricity is less expensive and, in most cases, less polluting than other electricity sources.
 The decrease in hydroelectricity generation must be replaced by other energy sources, such as natural gas.

 - The drought at the time of publishing is more severe than past droughts, and hydropower generation is at 10.5 percent of total electricity generation during the four-year period from October 2011 through September 2015, compared to 13 percent during the 2007-2009 drought and the 18 percent average in non-drought years.
 For the 2015 water year hydropower was especially low, providing less than 7 percent of total electricity generated in-state.

 - This analysis finds that during the four years ending September 30, 2015 (the end of the 2015 “water year”), the added economic cost to California ratepayers of reduced hydroelectricity production was approximately $2.0 billion.